Dog Friendly Places to go CornwallSkip to main navigation list

 Dogs love Cornwall and don't want to miss those Cornish days out.
 Millie the Cornish dog has set out some dog friendly days out in Cornwall and things to do with dogs in Cornwall - some she is able to recommend and some are still on her list to do.
 If you can recommend a dog friendly day out in Cornwall or dog friendly place in Cornwall we would love to hear from you.
 A map showing the locations of Days out with Dogs is at the bottom of the page.

-A day on the Lizard Peninsula – the Lizard Peninsula Cornwall is a great place to visit and a good place for a day out with a dog in Cornwall.
-There are lots of dog friendly things to do and dog friendly places to visit such as long cliff walks with magnificent views, a visit to Lizard Point and the excellent and very dog friendly cafe there, the pretty harbour village of Coverack with the dog friendly Coverack Beach, Trelowarren Estate - a fantastic country estate with beautiful walks and for you a look around the village of Lizard, famous for serpentine and the shops there and you can also visit the viewing point for RNAS Culdrose the Royal Naval Base and see what is flying today.
+The Lizard Peninsula Cornwall is a great place to visit and a good place for a day out with a dog in Cornwall.
+There are lots of dog friendly things to do and dog friendly places to visit such as long cliff walks with magnificent views, a visit to Lizard Point and the excellent and very dog friendly cafe there, the pretty harbour village of Coverack with the dog friendly Coverack Beach, Trelowarren Estate - a fantastic country estate with beautiful walks and for you a look around the village of Lizard with shops selling products made from serpentine, a special rock the area is famous for.
+You can also visit the viewing point for RNAS Culdrose the Royal Naval Base and see what is flying today.
 Read More about a dog friendly day on the Lizard Peninsula......

 Mount’s Bay Cornwall is a beautiful bay with magnificent views out to sea and of St Michael’s Mount.
 This day follows Mount’s Bay from Marazion Cornwall to Mousehole Cornwall passing through Penzance and Newlyn - allowing you to explore whilst at the same time giving your dog a good walk – an ideal day out with a dog in Cornwall.
 Dog friendly places to eat and drink are recommended along the way.
-You can walk the whole way or split the day between driving and walking or catch a bus, making a day which suits you (and your dog).
 More information about dog friendly walk at Mount's Bay Cornwall...

 Out of the main summer holiday season (when it is very busy) Newquay can be a great place to visit with a dog.
 Most of the Newquay beaches are dog friendly all year round giving your dog chance to have a good run and play and there are some cliff paths with stunning views (please keep dogs on leads by cliff edges as every year dogs in Cornwall fall to their deaths over cliffs) for enjoyable walks.

 Gratefully recommended to us by Henry one of our doggy viewers this could be a whole day or couple of hours.
 Holywell Bay is situated just 5 miles outside Newquay and is a glorious stretch of golden sands which is dog friendly all year and was voted 4th best view in England and No1 for the best beach in England by the National Trust.
-Above the beach is the Pirans Inn Pub which is a very dog friendly pub for a drink or food.
-The Pirans Inn is open Monday to Saturday 11am to closing time, Sundays 11am to 10pm.
-Lunch served 12 noon until 2.30pm and dinner 5.30pm until 9pm.
-Closed from 1st November to 1st March each year.
-View their web-site for more information www.piransinn.co.uk.
+Above the beach is the Pirans Inn Pub which is a very dog friendly pub for a drink or food or the Treguth a lovely thatched roof pub very quaint, good food and dog friendly.

 Trelissick Park is a beautiful place to walk with a dog in Cornwall and there are marked circular walks, from about 2 to 5 miles, with beautiful views.
 There is a map near to the parking area and so you can decide which walk or walks to take.
 Dogs are not allowed into the official National Trust Gardens.
-There is a gallery exhibiting local arts and crafts in which well behaved clean dogs are sometimes allowed at their discretion and a cafe which does not allow dogs inside but has outside seating (although which in my opinion is very over priced and not good value).
+There is a gallery exhibiting local arts and crafts in which well behaved clean dogs are sometimes allowed at their discretion and a cafe which does not allow dogs inside but has outside seating (although in my opinion it does not offer good value for the prices charged).
 Free entrance for National Trust members, otherwise you pay to park.